tu-delft-library/planning_for_rdm/book/closing_remarks.md

 Thank you for participating in this mini-module, Planning for RDM!
 We aimed to provide information, examples, and practice opportunities so that you could develop core competencies and knowledge necessary to plan for research data management during your master's thesis project.

-In the mini-module, we focused on these **enduring understandings and skills**:
+In the mini-module, we focused on these enduring understandings and skills:

 - Understanding why research data management is important and beneficial